Jibram/jibram.github.io/ProjectToDoList.md

 State management... but I use constant.json that's already static.
 Not really info I want to request and store in state per se

-## React-router-dom

-Perhaps I can make a page that uses Axios and route to it.

 ## Vitest

 Test suite replacing jest, possibly better since this is a Vite project.